sveinbjornt/Platypus/README.md

 Mac OS X, around 2003, when I was first learning to use Objective-C and the Cocoa APIs.
 I made many beginner mistakes, some of which remain in the structure of the code.
-This software has since gone through about four dozen significant versions.
+This software has since gone through about three dozen significant versions.
 It has been patched, bugfixed, streamlined to include new features and was transitioned over to modern Objective-C a few years ago.
 It's not how I would write it today.